Britain is a nation of animal lovers, demonstrated by the whopping £5 billion a year spent on pets.

 Taking into account the price of the pet, its enclosure and a standard batch of food, research by PromotionalCodes.org.uk revealed the costs of owning ten of the most popular pet breeds in the UK, including a dog, cat and rabbit.

-A parrot is the most expensive pet to own in the UK coming in at just under £1,000.
-It was revealed that opting for a striking Grey African Parrot will cost on average, £959.
+A parrot is the most expensive pet to own in the UK costing around £1,000.
+It was revealed that opting for a striking Grey African Parrot will cost £1,000-£2,500 on average.

 While the parrot was discovered to be the highest priced option, the lizard followed in second place.
-The bearded dragon is the most picked reptile to have as a pet in the UK and will cost around £300 to purchase – with a vivarium coming in at approximately £145 and a box of moist food £11.
-This comes in at a total cost of £456.
+The bearded dragon is the most picked reptile to have as a pet in the UK and can cost over £200 to purchase – with a suitable vivarium coming in at approximately £100-£200 (including a heat lamp, UV light, thermostat…) and £6-£10 per week on food.

-Exotic animals aside, the dog is the third most expensive pet to own averaging at £406.
-With the most popular breed in the UK being the Black Labrador, a puppy will cost about £350.
-This includes an indoor cage for night time and when travelling, which will cost £50 and of course food, with one bag of meaty treats coming in at £6.
+Exotic animals aside, the dog is the third most expensive pet to own with an average of around £400.
+With the most popular breed in the UK being the Black Labrador, a Kennel Club registered Labrador costs around £1000-£2000 pounds.
+Other expenses include an indoor cage for night time and travelling, which costs around £50-£100.
+As for food, it can cost around £20-£50 per month.
 Cats however, were revealed to be, out of ten, the second cheapest pet to own.
-The price of a kitten is on average £25, while a cat carry box is, on average, priced at £17 and food £6.
+The price of a non-pedigree kitten can range from £0-£200, while a cat carry box is, on average, priced at approximately £20 and food costs around £13 per month.

 A spokesperson for PromotionalCodes.org.uk said: “Owning a pet can seem like a great idea, especially families wanting a dog or cat to complete their home.
 However, many people are unaware of the actual costs that come with pet ownership.
 Buying an animal in the first place is always going to be costly, whether you choose a popular or unusual species or breed.
 On top of that, the food is always going to be hefty every week”.